hardik768/AI-Study-Assistant/README.md

-this will help the stduent to enchance thier study approach
+This will help the stduent to enchance thier study approach